 This special preference is for new public housing applicants as well as current HACP residents desiring to transfer to select scattered site housing under the site-based policy.
 The head of household, spouse or co-head of household must be employed at the time the lease is signed.
-The special preferences for applicants and residents seeking transfers on the scattered site Waiting List is as follows:

-- a.
-Special Preference 1: Working 24 Months, Elderly and Disabled - i. i.
+The a.
+Special Preference 1: Working 24 Months, Elderly and Disabled i. i.
 Elderly and Disabled Families ii. ii.
 Working Head of Household iii.
 Any head of household, spouse or co-head of household legally employed by an employer in a full-time capacity.